Osney Lock

 Osney Lock is a lock on the River Thames in Oxford, England, where the village or island of Osney is next to the river.

 The first lock was built of stone by Daniel Harris for the Thames Navigation Commission in 1790.

-Across the weir pool is a large Environment Agency complex which monitors the River Thames, while a small office building exists on the front lawn opposite from the lock house.
+Across the weir pool is a large Environment Agency complex which monitors the River Thames, while a small office building exists on the front lawn opposite the lock house.
 The weir is upstream of the lock alongside the navigation channel in two parts and feeds the Osney pool.
 The Osney Lock Hydro hydro-electric plant occupies a building beside the weir.

 To the south and southwest are Osney Mill Marina and Osney Cemetery.
 Oxford railway station on the Botley Road is close by to the northwest.

 History

 The main navigation channel was formerly on the branch of the river known as Bulstake Stream further west.
 The present stream was developed in mediaeval times by the monks of Osney Abbey on the west side of the island then known as Osney, to serve as a millstream for Osney Mill, in a manner similar to that at Abingdon.
 There was an ancient weir, the property of the Abbey on the site, and a pound lock was first considered in 1787.
 The stream became the main navigation channel when the lock was built in 1790.
 Daniel Harris used prisoner labour from Oxford jail to give the cheapest quote for the work.
 The last rebuilding of the lock was in 1905.